What is LDAC / LHDC? The audio codecs explained

 Nobody seems to know what LDAC stands for, but the most likely explanation is Lossless Digital Audio Codec.
 But its creator Sony has never confirmed or denied that, so it’s all a bit of a mystery.
 It could be Let’s Dance to Abba Classics, Large Dogs Are Cool or Larry’s Dad’s A…

-Whatever it actually stands for, what matters is that Sony created LDAC to deliver high-resolution audio streaming over Bluetooth connections, and it’s one of only two standards certified as Hi-Res Audio by the Japan Audio Society.
+Whatever it actually stands for, the important bit is Sony created LDAC to deliver high-resolution audio streaming over Bluetooth connections.
+It’s one of only two standards certified as Hi-Res Audio by the Japan Audio Society.
 The other is LHDC.

-As you’d expect from a standard developed by Sony, you’ll find LDAC support in Sony Xperia smartphones, in Sony hi-res audio players, in Sony home entertainment kit and in Sony headphones and earbuds.
+As you’d expect from a standard developed by Sony, you’ll find LDAC support in Sony Xperia smartphones, Sony hi-res audio players, Sony home entertainment kit, and in Sony headphones and earbuds.
 Many other firms support LDAC too, but if you want LDAC on an iPhone you’re out of luck.
 Apple devices don’t currently support LDAC and aren’t likely to.

 Sony has published a list of LDAC-compatible products here.